 The following vehicles can be very helpful to your retirement planning and wealth preservation.

 - Charitable Remainder Trust: you or a loved one can receive a steady income for life and at your passing the "remainder" in the trust can make charitable gifts to Women's Fund of Central Indiana.

 - Charitable Gift Annuity: this vehicle guarantees an income to you or a loved one for life and the charitable remainder left at your passing will be contributed to Women's Fund of Central Indiana.

-- Charitable Lead Trust: your fund at CICF can receive a steady income for a period of time and, at the end of the trust period, the principle and growth is returned to you or a loved one.
+- Charitable Lead Trust: Women's Fund can receive a steady income for a period of time and, at the end of the trust period, the principle and growth is returned to you or a loved one.

 Email or call us at 317-634-2423 to discuss the type of gift that best suits your goals.